Today I’m giving you a list of ALL the drawing materials and supplies you need as a beginner artist, as well as how to use them!

 Another scenario: You enter an art store and there’s just so much colorful and good looking materials and tools to choose from!

 You just need to get them all!
-Some of these, you don’t even need them, but you want them anyway because they look cute!
+You don’t even need some of these, but you want them anyway because they look cute!